Skip to Content

 The landscape is absolutely stunning!
 For me, this was the first introduction to Alaskan nature and I was in awe from the start.
 If you do just one section of the Alaskan Railroad route, make it this one.
 From everything I heard and read, it’s by far the most scenic part.

-TIP: Book your tickets for the train well in advance.
-If you can, opt for GoldStar service for glass-roof views and access to an elevated outdoor terrace.
-You can find more information and check availability on the official website.
+TIP: Book your tickets for this train well in advance.
+If you want to upgrade to the GoldStar service for glass-roof views and access to an elevated outdoor terrace, you can find more information and check availability here.

 Alternatively, if you prefer to keep things simple (and cheaper), you can also rent a car in Anchorage for the entire duration of this trip and simply drive to Seward.
 The drive is just 2.5 hours and it’s also very scenic, so count some extra time for photo stops.